 Quite simply, scientific studies have clearly demonstrated that endurance adaptations are maximized when your training is split between 80% easy work and 20% hard efforts.

 In relation to the 80% easy, you get your greatest aerobic adaptations at training intensities below 70% of your maximum heart rate.
 And yes, training at the 80% ‘easy’ level means training slower for the most part.

-The effort/intensity level linked to this is below lactate threshold.
-If you don’t use a heart-rate monitor, that’s the level of effort/intensity where you can comfortable hold a conversation and not noticeably hear your breathing.
+The effort/intensity level linked to this is below the lactate threshold.
+If you don’t use a heart-rate monitor, that’s the level of effort/intensity where you can comfortably hold a conversation and not noticeably hear your breathing.

 The 20% hard is the opposite: Above 85% maximum heart rate, where it feels uncomfortable, hard, and you are unable to hold a conversation.

 While training primarily ‘easy’ might seem counterintuitive to be able to race fast, it works.

 However, most endurance athletes lack the patience or discipline to follow this tried and true training tenet.
 The reality is it takes YEARS to properly adapt the body to the loading of endurance training.

 Whilst intervals and HIIT (High-Intensity Interval Training) might seem like the ‘hack’ or ‘shortcut’ to get quicker results and improve your fitness, your gains will quickly taper off.